-The Circeo National Park covers about 8500 hectares and has varied features, from forest to coastal dunes, a promontory, wetlands, islands.
-The park is home to many animal species, more significantly birds, especially migratory species, but also to the peregrine eagle and sea eagles.
+Circeo National Park covers about 8,500 hectares and comprises varied topographical features, from forest to coastal dunes, a promontory, wetlands, and islands.
+The park is home to many animal species, particularly birds, of which migratory species are predominant, as are the peregrine eagle and sea eagles.

-S. Marco Square is overlooked by the Cathedral of the same name, completed in 1933 and entrusted to the Salesians, easily recognizable by the façade and its three tall arches supported by pillars.
-Not far away, there is the M building, of monumental height and form, consisting of 3 blocks in the shape of an “M”, as the initial letter of the surname Mussolini, who wanted to establish here a tribunal.
+Piazza San Marco is overlooked by the eponymous Cathedral, completed in 1933 and entrusted to the Salesians, easily recognizable by the façade and its three tall arches supported by pillars.
+Not far away is the M Building, of monumental height and form, consisting of 3 blocks in the shape of an “M.” The M of course stands for Mussolini, who wanted to establish here a Forum.

-History, nature and a splendid sea are the ingredients for a holiday in these places, especially in summer.
-On the coast close to the beaches, we encounter Sperlonga, a charming medieval village with streets and houses overlooking the sea, where, in addition to the deep colour of the sea, one can see the cave of Tiberius, a cavity open to the sea water, where artefacts were found dating back to the first century and now kept in the National Archaeological Museum of San Felice Circeo.
-This town, a renown tourist resort on the coast, comprises an elevated medieval part on Mount Circeo, and a modern part at the foot of the mount.
-Formia, a charming town overlooking the Gulf of Gaeta, has beautiful beaches and exhibits visible traces of Roman times.
+History, nature and a splendid sea are the ideal ingredients for a summertime vacation.
+Along the coast, we encounter Sperlonga, a charming Medieval village with streets and houses overlooking the sea where, in addition to its deep hues, we can see the grotto of Tiberius, a cavity on the water where 1st-Century artefacts were found.
+They are now kept in the National Archaeology Museum of San Felice Circeo.

-And then there's Terracina, dominated by the temple of Jupiter Anxur reachable by a scenic road, with its Piazza del Municipio (Town Hall Square) in the old town where is also located the medieval Duomo (Cathedral) dedicated to St. Cesareo, with a wide staircase that leads to a porch with columns.
-To the side, the fourteenth-century Palazzo Venditti and the Frumentaria Tower where is housed the Museo Civico Archeologico (Archaeological Museum) which keeps finds from local excavations, in particular Roman remains.
+Terracina, then, is dominated by the Temple of Jupiter Anxur, accessible by a scenic road, with its Piazza del Municipio in the old town.
+Located on the same piazza is the Medieval Duomo (Cathedral), dedicated to San Cesareo; it features a wide staircase leading to a loggia.
+To the side are the 14th-Century Palazzo Venditti and the Frumentaria Tower, hosting the Civic Archaeological Museum full of local Roman remains.

-Finally there's Gaeta, which is located on a spit of land on which dominates Monte Orlando.
-The castle is reachable by the narrow streets of the characteristic medieval quarter, and then, located close to the harbour is the Duomo, dedicated to St. Erasmus and embellished with Moorish decorations, easily recognizable from the monumental 57-metre high bell tower.
-The Chiesa di San Giovanni al mare (Church of St. John By-the-Sea) dates from the tenth century, and is recognizable by the beautiful spherical dome in Arabic style; the floor was built with a slight inclination to allow the flow of water at high tide.
+Finally, Gaeta is located on a leg of land dominated by Monte Orlando.
+The castle is can be reached by the narrow streets of the characteristic Medieval quarter: Located close to the harbor, rather, is the Duomo, dedicated to St. Erasmus and embellished with Moorish decorations; it is thus easily recognizable from the monumental, 187-ft-tall bell tower.
+The Church of San Giovanni al Mare (Church of St. John by the Sea) dates from the 10th century, and is remarkable for its beautiful, Arabesque-style dome; its was built on a slight inclination to drain water in the case of high tide.